 In other words, the SOC 2 report is a detailed account of the controls you have designed and successfully implemented to ensure your customers’ data security.
 And that means that instead of simply assuring customers and partners that you take information security seriously, your SOC 2 report provides detailed, comprehensive evidence and results of your security controls testing.

 As we can now see, a SOC 2 report is an excellent way to prove your data security bona fides.
-That’s a powerful competitive advantage, which is especially useful for startups looking to build their brand and break into new markets.
+That’s a powerful advantage you have, which is especially useful for startups looking to build their brand and break into new markets.

 That’s true of future clients.
 But it may also be true of your existing clients, which may implement stricter procurement policies as they grow.
 Becoming SOC 2 compliant ensures you can grow with your clients, and continue to provide first rate service to even the most data-security conscious businesses.